 While you may not believe that planning a guest list for your kid’s birthday party needs to be thought about too far in advance, you need to remember that it’s the parents who will be bringing the child, therefore, plenty of notice needs to be given to ensure that everyone can make it.
 You may also need to consider holding the party on a date that’s not on your child’s actual birthday, such as on a weekend so that it’s much more convenient for people to attend.

 Choose the most suitable time

-The most common time for a kid’s party is usually at a time that slots around meal times; roughly from 11am to 1pm, or after school.
+The most common time for a tea party for kids is usually at a time that slots around mealtimes; roughly from 11 am to 1 pm, or after school.
 If you’re holding a party for extremely young children, do bear in mind that the earlier the party is held, the less tired they’re going to be as the day goes on.